 What are the best surfaces to apply watercolor paint?

-Watercolor paint requires an absorbent substrate for long-lasting artwork.
-Traditionally, paper is the support most often used for watercolor painting.
-Other supports can be suitable for watercolor painting if coated with an absorbent ground or primer formulated for watercolor paint.
+Watercolor requires an absorbent surface for long‑lasting artwork.
+Cotton‑based watercolor paper is the most common support because it absorbs washes evenly and withstands repeated wetting.
+You can also paint on panels or fabric coated with an absorbent ground or primer formulated for watercolor.

 What is the difference between watercolor paint and other paint media?